Our Team

 Christoph Lüttmann

-Christoph Lüttmann studied political science and public law in Berlin and Bologna and holds a university degree from Freie Universität Berlin, where he focused on conflict prevention and post-conflict peacebuilding.
-Mr. Lüttmann previously worked for a Swiss NGO for refugees in Lausanne, the United Nations Secretariat in New York, the “Research Center 700 – Governance in Limited Statehood”, and the Center for International Peace Operations (ZIF) in Berlin.
+Christoph Lüttmann studied political science and public law in Berlin and Bologna and holds a university degree from Freie Universität Berlin, where he focused on conflict prevention and post-conflict peacebuilding and public law.
+Mr. Lüttmann previously worked for a Swiss NGO for refugees in Lausanne (EVAM), the United Nations Secretariat in New York, the “Research Center 700 – Governance in Limited Statehood”, and the Center for International Peace Operations (ZIF) in Berlin.
 He is a mediator and joined CSSP in 2009.
 Until 2015, he led the Kosovo program and External Relations at CSSP.
-He was also involved in mediation processes in Ukraine, Nepal, Serbia, Bosnia and Herzegovina, and Macedonia and short-term interventions in other countries.
-Since 2015, Mr. Lüttmann is the managing director at CSSP and the integrative mediator for the Balkans.
+Since 2015 Christoph is the managing director of CSSP and realised various mediation processes in the regions of the Western Balkan, South Asia, and Eastern Europe, always in mixed insider-outsider mediator teams.
+He is a members of the OSCE expert pool on mediation and dialogue facilitation, the Mediation Support Network and the Steering Committees of the European Peacebuilding Liaison Office and the EU Community of Practise on Peace Mediation.

 Floriane Prévert